You are here: Start » User Interface » Creating Deep Learning Model

 Training point location model.

 Training may be a long process.
 During this time, training can be stopped.
-If no model is present (first training attempt) model with best validation accuracy will be saved.
-Consecutive training attempts will prompt user whether to replace the old model.
+If no model is present (first training attempt), the model with best validation accuracy will be saved.
+Consecutive training attempts will prompt the user whether to replace the old model.

 6. Analyzing results

-The window shows results of point location.
+The window shows the results of point location.
 Detected points are displayed on top of the images.
-Each detection consists of following data:
+Each detection consists of the following data:

 • visualized point coordinates,